Disperseur/Disperseur/README.md

-# 💼 Welcome to my GitHub profile!
+<h1 align="center">👋 Hi, I'm Antoine 👨‍💻</h1>

-I am passionate about programming, electronics, and 3D printing.
+I am a student engineer in microelectronic and IT systems passionate about programming, electronics, and 3D printing.
 Here is an overview of my skills:

 ## 💻 Programming
 - **Languages:** C, C++, Embedded C, Python, Shell, Bash